Nozem1982/FS25_SlurryPipeSystem/README.md

 ---

-## PTO Pump
+## Conduit Pump

-The PTO pump (e.g. PTO Slurry Pump) is a pass-through implement — it has no fill unit of its own.
+The conduit pump (e.g. PTO Slurry Pump) is a pass-through implement — it has no fill unit of its own.
 Slurry moves directly between two connected couplings.

 - Attach to a tractor via PTO.
 - Connect a strap pipe to **coupling A** (one side) and another to **coupling B** (the other side).